wellwelwel/poku/CONTRIBUTING.md

 ---

-## Developing

 Fork this project, download your forked repository locally and create a new branch from `main`.
 Then run `npm ci` to clean install the node modules.

 > Please, do not change the _package-lock.json_.

 ### Fixes

-Where possible, provide an error test case that your fix covers.
+Where possible, provide an error test case that the fix covers.

 ### Features

-It's better to discuss an API before actually start implementing it.
-You can open an issue on **Github**.
-We can discuss design of API and implementation ideas.
+It's better to discuss an **API** before actually start implementing it.
+You can open an [**Issue on Github**](https://github.com/wellwelwel/poku/issues/new), so we can discuss the **API** design implementation ideas.

-- Please ensure test cases to cover your features.
+> Please ensure test cases to cover new features.

 ---